R0b0ticRabb1t/A-Level-Bio-Chem-Notes/Biology/2 Biological Molecules/Proteins/Prosthetic groups.md

 ## Prosthetic Group
 #biology/biomolecules

-A prosthetic group, is a group is an important functional attachment of [[Proteins]], but is not an amino acid.
+A prosthetic group, is a group is an important functional attachment of [[Protein]], but is not an amino acid.

 > [!Example] Eg: Haem group in [[Haemoglobin]]